 Some of the very first patients I treated for these kinds of injuries, before “everyone” had them, were people with long commutes, those who worked on the road, and college students.

-I was very sensitized to this issue, as my fiancé (now wife), was a graduate student with a two hour commute and debilitating neck and shoulder pain.
-I knew that her drive, and then working for hours on her laptop from bed, was what was creating her pain.
-(I even told her that if I could fix it for her, she had to marry me!)
+I was very sensitive to this issue, as my fiancé (now wife), was a graduate student with a two-hour commute and debilitating neck and shoulder pain.
+I knew that her drive, and then working for hours on her laptop from bed, was what was creating her pain, and even told her that if I could fix it for her, she had to marry me!

 “With the correct diagnosis, treatment, and preventative measures, you should be able to be pain-free no matter what your job.”

-Unfortunately, many physicians are not as familiar with exactly how dangerous poor work environments are.
+Unfortunately, many physicians aren’t as familiar with exactly how dangerous poor work environments are.
 Many people suffering from an RSI or cumulative trauma injury will assume it’s from an old trauma like a sports injury, or they may be misdiagnosed with arthritis or bursitis.